Skip to content

 Recommended tools

-Tools that can help you identify and remove duplicate contact data include:
+Tools that can help you identify and remove duplicate database errors include:

-7. Train your teams on data hygiene best practices
+7. Train your teams on data quality best practices

-Your data hygiene procedures and policies will only be effective if your team understands them.
+Your data quality procedures and policies will only be effective if your team understands them.

-You should provide onboarding training for all new staff and quarterly refreshers to ensure everyone is still familiar with the training.
-Make new training available as soon as policies are set to change.
+You should provide training for all new staff and quarterly refreshers to ensure everyone is familiar with your data management policies.
+Make new training available as soon as your policies change.

-It is important to explain the impact bad data has on the business.
-In many cases, your team may feel more motivated to pay close attention to your internal policies when they understand how failing to use accurate data could result in thousands of euros worth of fines or declining sales performance.
+Explain the impact bad data has on the business.
+Your team will follow your policies when they understand how failing to use accurate data could result in hefty fines or declining sales performance.

 This can encourage a data-first culture across GTM teams, ensuring that data quality will be an ongoing priority for everyone.